 Enfield Council are seeking to appoint an experienced Enfield-based programming and events management company with links to the local community to deliver a programme of free outdoor cultural activity in its town centres in December 2021.

-As part of the Council’s package of measures to support the borough recover from the impact of the COVID-19 pandemic, we will welcome the community back to their high streets this Christmas with scheduled and unscheduled creative and cultural activity.
+As part of the Council’s package of measures to support the borough recover from the impact of the COVID-19 pandemic, we will welcome the community back to their high streets this Christmas 0with scheduled and unscheduled creative and cultural activity.
 The programme will be shaped with the chosen supplier but is expected to focus on a number of planned shopping evenings events, and potentially some street performance around towns during regular shopping hours.
 We also expect to include an element of creative arts programming to continue to expand the range of events and activities available to Enfield residents.

 We are seeking a collaborative, professional and community-minded Enfield-based events management company with an extensive track record of safe and vibrant festival-type activity and links to Enfield’s creative and resident communities to share our vision and deliver the event management and creative programming of this Christmas programme.
 The successful supplier will be required to deliver: